WWE Diva Search: Notes

-A picture of the 2007 Diva Search winner Eve Torres with former 2006 diva search contestant's Brie Bella & Nikki Bella, The Bella Twins.
+A picture of the 2007 Diva Search winner Eve Torres with former 2006 Diva Search contestants The Garcia Twins.

 A picture of former 2007 Diva Search contestant Lena Yada.

-A picture of another 2007 diva search contestant Taryn Terrell as Tiffany in the WWE.
+A picture of another 2007 Diva Search contestant Taryn Terrell as Tiffany in the WWE.

 The first competition was on WWE.com on September 10, which was also when the voting started.
 The winner was announced on the October 29 edition of Raw.
 Unlike past Diva Searches, this Search was the first to take place exclusively on WWE.com with most of the pre-taped segments TV.
 Taryn Terrell, Angela Fong and Lena Yada were called up to the roster despite being eliminated.

-Taryn Terrell and Angela Fong would find more success in other promotions.
-Taryn Terrell competed for Total Nonstop Action, where she held the TNA Knockouts Championship for a record-setting 279 days, which would be later broken by Taya Valkyrie.
-Terrell had recently done commentary and went on to wrestle for National Wrestling Alliance, until her retirement in 2022.
-Angela Fong wrestled for Lucha Underground under the ring name "Black Lotus".
+During her tenure as Tiffany in the WWE, Taryn Terrell wrestled and was once the general manager for ECW.
+But she and Angela Fong would find more success in other promotions.
+Terrell competed for Total Nonstop Action, where she held the TNA Knockouts Championship for a record-setting 279 days, which would be later broken by Taya Valkyrie in addition to doing commentary and went on to wrestle for National Wrestling Alliance, until her retirement in 2022.
+Fong wrestled for Lucha Underground under the ring name "Black Lotus".
 She had a singles match against El Dragon Azteca Jr. at Ultima Lucha Dos.

 Eve Torres became the first Diva Search winner to win the Divas Championship and also held it twice more in addition to being the first winner to win a title.